-In order to deliver Australia's nuclear-powered submarine pathway, we will need to build, redevelop and uplift Defence managed areas to ensure Australia's future and current submarine capability, training and support facilities.
+In order to deliver the Optimal Pathway for Australia to acquire nuclear-powered submarines, we will need to build, redevelop and uplift Defence-managed areas to support Australia's future and current submarine capability, training and…

 The Nuclear Powered Submarine Taskforce (the Taskforce) signed off for the last time on 30 June 2023 as it transitioned to the Australian Submarine Agency (the Agency) on 1 July.The Taskforce, formed in September 2021, was responsible for e